Platformatory/eventception-public/build-with-confluent.md

   - title: "Building with Confluent"
     description: "Naturally, Confluent makes a great choice for our streaming platform.
 Here's how -"
     segments:
-      - "Eventception can support “Bring your own Kafka” - for the primary destination.  → Can support Confluent Cloud, Confluent Platform and edge Kafka clusters"
+      - "Eventception can support “Bring your own Kafka” - for the primary destination.  → Can support <b>Confluent Cloud, Confluent Platform</b> and edge Kafka clusters"
-      - "Our processing DSL is built on top of Flink"
+      - "Our processing DSL is built on top of <b>Apache Flink</b>"
+      - Events can be generated in various data formats - JSON, Avro with <b>Confluent Schema Registry</b>
-      - "We support Kafka sink connectors to send processed events to destinations → can also leverage Confluent Cloud fully managed connectors"
+      - "We support Kafka sink connectors to send processed events to destinations → can also leverage <b>Confluent Cloud fully managed connectors</b>"
   - title: "A peek under the hood"
     image_url: "/images/landing/eventception-arch.svg"
   - title: "In action"